jcolag/entropy-arbitrage/2023-08-24-sins-father.md

  > **KURN**: You are relieved.
 May I take my station, Captain?

-You might recognize Kurn as [Tony Todd](https://en.wikipedia.org/wiki/Tony_Todd), who...honestly, especially in genre fiction after 1986, you'd probably have a quieter time listing the productions that he *didn't* act in.
+You might recognize Kurn as {% wiki Tony_Todd|Tony Todd|en %}, who...honestly, especially in genre fiction after 1986, you'd probably have a quieter time listing the productions that he *didn't* act in.
 Kurn himself will return a few times in the franchise, and Todd will play more characters than him.

  > **KURN**: I am Kurn, commander rank, Klingon Defense Force.
 You will address me as Commander or sir at all times.
 I am fully aware of all Starfleet regulations, and they will be strictly adhered to by all personnel while I am in command.
 It is my intention to bring a sense of discipline that you may not be accustomed to.
 With your permission, of course, Captain.